-Whenever Jack Worthing slips away to London from his Hertfordshire estate he says he is going to see his wayward brother “Ernest”.
+Whenever Jack Worthing slips away to London from his Hertfordshire estate he says he is going to see his (fictitious) wayward brother “Ernest”.
 Once there he keeps his privacy by calling himself Ernest - luckily so, as his beloved Gwendolen declares she could only love a man with that name!
 Her cousin Algernon is the one person who knows Jack's secret and one day he travels down to the estate, announcing himself to Jack's attractive ward Cecily as bad brother Ernest.
-Cecily is much taken with him and with his name, so upon Jack's return home, and Gwendolen's unexpected arrival, it becomes clear there are both too many and too few Ernests earnestly courting.
+Cecily is much taken with him and with his name, so on Jack's return home and Gwendolen's unexpected arrival it becomes clear there are both too many and too few Ernests earnestly courting.
 Getting in the way of potential happiness for all is Gwendolen's mother and Algernon's aunt, the formidable Lady Bracknell.

 200 University Avenue West